BermudAir Expands Fleet With Two 96-Seat Embraer E190s

 I’m still not sure what to make of BermudAir

-BermudAir is going on nearly 18 months of operations now, and I’m still not sure what exactly to make of the airline.
+BermudAir is going on nearly two years of operations now, and I’m still not sure what exactly to make of the airline.
 Keep in mind that when the airline was first announced, the plan was to introduce an all-business class experience, with some unique seats in a 1-1 configuration.

 BermudAir’s planned all-business class layout

 But the airline then totally backtracked, and now the airline sells business class and economy.
-However, in reality, business class is simply a pair of economy seats with better service, so it’s not exactly a “true” premium experience.
+However, in reality, business class on the two first aircraft simply consists of a pair of economy seats with better service, so it’s not exactly a “true” premium experience.

 Simply connecting Bermuda with other destinations in North America seems rather niche to me.
 Admittedly the airline probably has a great cost structure, between lower aircraft leasing costs (due to picking up used regional jets), plus presumably lower labor costs.
 But is the airline actually achieving decent load factors and average fares?